Haifaljuaid/ist-303-team-2/README.md

 **Burndown Chart**
 ![Team Project Burndown](https://github.com/MikeLaiGitHub/ist-303-team-2/assets/123436580/64be8eab-d054-4155-84a3-a186971d9fe8)

+**Evidence of periodic meetings**
+Meeting on February 6th: we decomposed the user stories shown in Part A into tasks, discussed the features of the application, and built the iterations for Milestone 1.0.
+We also assigned tasks to each group member.

+Meeting on February 13th: we created a burn down chart that will allow us to track our work until completion of Milestone 1.0.
+We started to develop the application's code based on the chosen iterations.

 Provide evidence in your github repository that you are meeting for periodic stand up meetings - your team should ideally meet at least twice a week.
 Ensure that your development and testing environment is set up.
 Be sure to have some working functional (however rudimentary) and test code in your repository.